netsec-ethz/scion-apps/README.md

 Pkg contains underlaying library code for scion-apps.

 - appnet: simplified and functionally extended wrapper interfaces for the SCION core libraries
 - appquic: a simple interface to use QUIC over SCION
+- shttp: glue library to use net/http libraries for HTTP over SCION
-- shttp: a client/server implementation of HTTP/3 over SCION/QUIC
+- shttp3: glue library to use quic-go/http3 for HTTP/3 over SCION
 - integration: a simple framework to support intergration testing for the demo applications in this repository